lyonstahl/soql-builder/README.md

 ## Testing

 This library ships with PHPUnit for development.
+Composer file has been configured with some scripts, run the following command to run the tests:

     composer test